mozilla/firefox-browser-architecture/text/0005-architecture-reviews.md

 The first two considerations define the goals of the review process and are two sides of the same coin.

-The audience of a Roadmap Review is those "up the chain" of decision makers and the audience of a Design Review is those running “down the chain” of implementers.
+The audience of a Roadmap Review is those "up the chain" of decision makers and the audience of a Design Review is those running “down the chain” of implementors.

 A Roadmap Review should focus on: